walle89/sbj-resources/docs/update-appdata.md

-> [!CAUTION] Disclaimer
+> [!CAUTION]
 > This guide describes a reverse engineering process related to Swedbank and Sparbanken mobile apps.
 > This project is not affiliated with, endorsed by, or associated with Swedbank, Sparbanken, or their subsidiaries.
 > Use of the described methods involves capturing and analyzing network traffic from proprietary applications and may be subject to legal or policy restrictions in your jurisdiction.
-> Ensure your use complies with applicable laws, terms of service, and privacy policies.
-> Proceed only if you understand and accept the associated risks.
-> This documentation is provided for educational and interoperability purposes only.
+> Provided for educational and interoperability purposes only.

 # Update AppData